A Mortarboard, Heart Medication, and the Faithfulness of a Good God

 So when I paused to reflect that hurried Wednesday morning, my mind immediately filled with thoughts of how faithful God has been in my son’s life. . .

-How enduring and loyal he has been in seeing him through so many significant life-changing experiences, primarily due to major moves—including an international one—which have encompassed many changes of homes, schools, churches, and friends.
+How enduring and loyal He has been in seeing him through so many significant life-changing experiences, primarily due to major moves—including an international one—that have encompassed many changes of homes, schools, churches, and friends.

 And. . .over my husband, over myself.